ntlrz/EncounterOS/README.md

 ## Overview
 EncounterOS is a lightweight tool pairing a **Game Master UI** (GM UI) with a **player‑facing overlay** for OBS.
-The GM UI manages party data, combat, and dialogue; the overlay renders clean, chroma‑key‑ready visuals.
+The GM UI manages party data, combat, and dialogue; the overlay renders clean visuals ready to entice your players and viewers into keeping up with the battle state.

 ---